huajiejin/property_space_analysis/README.md

 Note that the fixture `api_testing_fixture.json` is used to load the initial test data for the automated tests.
 Please do not delete this file.

+## Limitations and Future Suggestions

+### Authentication and Authorization

+- The API uses a basic token-based authentication for demonstration purposes.
+In a real-world scenario, a more secure and robust authentication method, such as OAuth2 or JWT, should be implemented.

+### Extendability

+- The project structure can be improved for better extensibility.
+Separate apps for each resource (e.g., property_space, address, unit_space, meter_data) would make the code more modular and maintainable.
+For demonstration purposes, everything is currently in a single app.
+- For larger projects, the endpoints, schema, and exceptions should be split into separate files to improve organization and maintainability.

+### Query Efficiency

+- The API uses `prefetch_related` to avoid the `N + 1` problem when querying related objects.
+For better performance with large datasets in traditional SQL databases, redundant fields (e.g., total_area, total_consumption) can be added to models to store aggregated data.
+These fields can be updated regularly using signals or background tasks.
+This trade-off improves query efficiency at the cost of data consistency.
+- Dedicated database indexes should be added to improve query performance for frequently accessed fields.
+- Elasticsearch or other search engines can be used for complex search queries and aggregations.
+- Caching can be implemented to reduce the load on the database for read-heavy applications.
+- Pagination should be implemented for large datasets to improve performance and reduce the response size.

+### Error Handling

+- The API uses custom exception handling for demonstration purposes.
+In a real-world scenario, different types of exceptions should be handled more gracefully with structured error responses.
+All potential errors, their status codes, and messages should be documented in the API documentation.

+### REST Framework Choices

+- The project uses Django Ninja for the REST API due to its simplicity and ease of use.
+Other popular choices include Django REST Framework (DRF), which is widely adopted in the Django community.
+If extending an existing DRF project, it is better to stick with DRF for consistency.

 ## Sample Data

 To help you understand the sample data in the `api_testing_fixture.json` file, here is the table views of the data: